opentelekomcloud-docs/data-warehouse-service/umn/source/service_overview/functions.rst

    A snapshot is a complete backup that records point-in-time configuration data and service data of a GaussDB(DWS) cluster.
 A snapshot can be used to restore a cluster at a certain time.
 You can manually create snapshots for a cluster or enable automated snapshot creation (periodic).
 Automated snapshots have a limited retention period.
 You can copy automatic snapshots for long-term retention.

-   When you restore a cluster from a snapshot, the system creates a new cluster with the same flavor and node quantity as the original one, and imports the snapshot data.
+   When you restore a cluster from a snapshot, the system can restore the snapshot data to a new cluster or the original cluster.

-   You can delete snapshots that are no longer needed to release the storage space.
+   You can delete snapshots that are no longer needed on the console to release storage space.
+Automated snapshots cannot be manually deleted.

 -  Managing nodes